We are a home for progressive Christians

 From Annie, A Little Night Music, Hairspray, and Fiddler on the Roof…for twenty seasons Leslie has served as Theatre Tuscaloosa’s resident music director, where her efforts garnered her the 2013 Theatre Artist of the Year honors from the Tuscaloosa Arts Council.

 Originally from Georgia, Leslie is the daughter of Chick and Elmira Poss; the fourth of five children.
-Family influences include: Tennessee Ernie Ford and The Gospel Jubilee, high school marching band, newspaper funnies, and a “spirit of contentment” with what she has.
-She is married to Sherry Kimbro and they have Jordan, a brown lab mix and Smudge, a black and white tuxedo cat.
+Family influences include Tennessee Ernie Ford and The Gospel Jubilee.
+She also has influences from high school marching band.
+Additionally, newspaper funnies and a “spirit of contentment” with what she has inspire her.
+She is married to Sherry Kimbro.
+They have Jordan, a brown lab mix.
+They also have Smudge, a black and white tuxedo cat.

 Barbara is originally from Beaver Falls, PA.
 She moved to Tuscaloosa to be closer to her children and grandchildren.
 She is enjoying working at Grace and very much appreciates everyone who helps make her job such a great experience.